top of page

 LEGAL AID SOCIETY OF HAWAII (LASH) – IMMIGRATION AND DISASTER ASSISTANCE

-Established in 1950 with 10 offices statewide, the Legal Aid Society of Hawaii is a non-
+The Legal Aid Society of Hawaii is a non-

 profit, public interest law firm dedicated to increasing access to justice for the state’s most